Jolyne-lhy/Image-Video-Compression-course/README.md

 # Image-Video-Compression-course
-Coding assignment &amp; project for the course "Image/Video Compression and Network Communication"
+Coding assignments &amp; project for the course "Image/Video Compression and Network Communication"